pcardotatgit/FDM_Managed_FTD_6.3_Device_Quick_Start/readme.md

 5_ : Display and save into a texte file all previously created service objects

-6_ : delete all previously created service objects
+6_ : Delete all previously created service objects

 7_ : Add new Access Policies to FTD device from small_access_list.csv file

-8_ : Display and save into a texte file all previously Access Policies
+8_ : Display and save into the access_policies.txt file all previously created Access Policies

+9_ : Delete all access Policies from the access_policies.txt file

-Every changes can be verified from FDM GUI# FDM_Managed_FTD_6.3_Device_Quick_Start
+Every changes can be verified from FDM GUI